 “The design was driven by the slope of the site,” explains architect David Scott.
 “And the A-Frame and exposed lumber frame allowed for detail repetition and to achieve three stories with a roof form that directs the snow to the ground away from the doors.”

 The building’s exposed beams and repeating lumber joinery is rough sawn locally sourced Douglas fir, while the ground floor poured concrete anchors directly into the bedrock.
 To further cut down on the environmental impact of materials, the inner cabinetry was built on site using construction grade plywood, while the beautiful dark marble countertops are from a Vancouver Island quarry.
 The exterior uses more concrete and red cedar shakes that will in time weather to the same hue as the surrounding rock.

-Inside you’ll find a cozy main floor complete with wood fired stove and deck area with impressive view of Green Lake.
-The top floor features a bedroom, bunk room and guest room/den with private, east-facing terrace, while the ground floor houses perhaps the most important room in the house, the gear storage room.
+Inside you’ll find a cozy main floor complete with wood fired stove and deck area with impressive views of nearby Green Lake and the surrounding mountains.
+The top floor features a bedroom, bunk room, and guest room/den with private, east-facing terrace, while the ground floor houses perhaps the most important area in the house, the gear storage room.

 For us, as NYC residents, a proper wet/dry room for everything from bikes and snowboards to backcountry gear and hiking equipment is the real dream.

 See more of the highly considered weekend retreat and other equally impressive architecture in our Cabin Section.